-Located in the Somalisa concession within Hwange National Park, this small camp has just 12 beds in six spacious tents, raised on hardwood decks.
+Located in the Somalisa concession within Hwange National Park, this small camp has just 14 beds in seven spacious tents, raised on hardwood decks.

 Tucked away subtly in a thicket of acacia trees, on an island that stands at the heart of an ancient river system, the location virtually guarantees encounters with African wildlife from the moment you step out of your tent.
 A waterhole just 100 metres from the large central mess tent, attracts elephants – family groups and individual males – throughout the day and night.
 Some of these even choose to drink from the camp’s tiny plunge pool, where you can sit – no more than a couple of metres away from these wild animals – on the deck beside the firepit.